Apprenticeship Levy FAQs

 Registration for the apprenticeship service is now open to all levy paying employers.

 The diagram below summarises how it will work:

 Semta Group is able to fully manage your DAS as part of our levy managed service.

 The levy will be paid to HM Revenue and Customs through the Pay As You Earn (PAYE) scheme and will apply to employers across the UK.
-Access to levy funds will be through a digital account via a new online (Digital Apprenticeship Service).
-Levy funds collected one month will appear on the DAS the following month and can be exchanged for vouchers to spend on training with an approved training provider.
+Access to levy funds will be through a new online apprenticeship service.
+Levy funds collected one month will appear on the online system the following month and can be exchanged for vouchers to spend on training with an approved training provider.

 |EXAMPLE 1||EXAMPLE 2|

 Employer of 250 employees, each wtih a gross salary of £20k